 Yeah, Athena is the goddess of wisdom, but she's also a goddess of war.
-Unlike Ares, she's not into war for war's sake.
+Unlike Hippolyta's brutal father, Ares, she's not into war for war's sake.
 Instead, she's more about strategic war and wars of defense—just the necessities.
 Just like Artemis, Athena is a sworn virgin and turns her nose up at any dude who comes on to her.

 In Norse mythology, the Valkyries are smokin' warrior women who work for Odin, the ruler of the Norse gods.
 They cruise around on winged horses, visiting battlefields where they choose the best and bravest fallen warriors.
 The Valkyries then take these lucky souls up to Odin's hall, Valhalla, where the warriors live for eternity.

 Astarte is what would happen if you put Athena and Aphrodite in a blender.
 (Don't try this at home.)
 This Phoenician goddess was a goddess of war like Athena, but she was all about love and sex like Aphrodite.
 Some say that the Greeks actually got the idea for Aphrodite from the Phoenicians.
 We figure they already had Athena for a war goddess, so they just scraped that part away, leaving only the beautiful Aphrodite behind, all blushing and ready to be worshipped.